Materialization (paranormal)

-In spiritualism, paranormal literature and some religions, materialization (or manifestation) is the creation or appearance of matter from unknown sources.
+In Spiritualism, paranormal literature and some religions, materialization (or manifestation) is the creation or appearance of matter from unknown sources.
 The existence of materialization has not been confirmed by laboratory experiments.
 Numerous cases of fraudulent materialization demonstrations by mediums have been exposed.

 History

 In the early 20th century a series of exposures of fraudulent activity led to a decline of materialization séances.
 The poet Robert Browning and his wife Elizabeth attended a séance on 23, July 1855 in Ealing with the Rymers.
 During the séance a spirit face materialized which Home claimed was the son of Browning who had died in infancy.
 Browning seized the "materialization" and discovered it to be the bare foot of Home.
 To make the deception worse, Browning had never lost a son in infancy.
-Browning's son Robert in a letter to The Times, December 5, 1902 referred to the incident "Home was detected in a vulgar fraud."
+Browning's son Robert, in a letter to The Times on 5 December 1902, referred to the incident and said that "Home was detected in a vulgar fraud."

 The British materialization medium Rosina Mary Showers was caught in many fraudulent séances throughout her career.
-In 1874 during a séance with Edward William Cox a sitter looked into the cabinet and seized the spirit, the headdress fell off and was revealed to be Showers.
+In 1874, during a séance with Edward William Cox, a sitter looked into the cabinet and seized the spirit, the head dress fell off and was revealed to be Showers.
 On March 29 and May 21, 1874 Florence Cook in her own Home held séances with William Crookes.
 It was alleged that a spirit called "Katie King" materialized, however according to the author Walter Mann "Katie was a confederate introduced by Florrie Cook.
-It was the easiest matter in the world to carry out this trick, since the room, described by Sir William as the "cabinet", was Florrie Cook's bedroom."
+It was the easiest matter in the world to carry out this trick, since the room, described by Sir William as the 'cabinet', was Florrie Cook's bedroom."

-Frank Herne a medium who formed a partnership with Charles Williams was repeatedly exposed in fraudulent materialization séances.
-In 1875, he was caught pretending to be a spirit during a séance in Liverpool and was found "clothed in about two yards of stiffened muslin, wound round his head and hanging down as far as his thigh."
+Frank Herne. a medium who formed a partnership with Charles Williams, was repeatedly exposed in fraudulent materialization séances.
+In 1875, he was caught pretending to be a spirit during a séance in Liverpool and was found "clothed in about two yards of stiffened muslin, wound round his head and hanging down as far as his thigh".
 Florence Cook had been "trained in the arts of the séance" by Herne and was repeatedly exposed as a fraudulent medium.

 The psychical researchers W. W. Baggally and Everard Feilding exposed the British materialization medium Christopher Chambers as a fraud in 1905.
 A false moustache was discovered in the séance room which he used to fabricate the spirit materializations.
 The British medium Charles Eldred was exposed as a fraud in 1906.
 Eldred would sit in a chair in a curtained off area in the room known as a "séance cabinet".
 Various spirit figures would emerge from the cabinet and move around the séance room, however, it was discovered that the chair had a secret compartment that contained beards, cloths, masks, and wigs that Eldred would dress up in to fake the spirits.